 PHOEBE is an eclipsing binary modeling suite - reproducing and fitting light curve and radial velocity curves of eclipsing systems.

-PHOEBE 2.0 uses a new method for meshing surfaces and includes daptive subdivision - allowing for high-precision modeling of eclipse events.
+PHOEBE 2 uses a new method for meshing surfaces and handling eclipsing regions - allowing for high-precision modeling of eclipse events.

 If the frontend is not quite powerful enough for your needs, you can wield the full power of the backend.
 Follow along with the backend tutorial to learn how to access these lower-level functionalities.

 PHOEBE is funded in part by the National Science Foundation (NSF grant #1517474)